 William W. Allen Nutrition Scholarships are designed to raise awareness of hunger in America by supporting dietetic interns as they learn about the ways in which dietitians can contribute to community nutrition programs that address widespread food insecurity.
 Scholarship awards are applied toward the internship program fee.
 Interested students should submit a one-page letter of application stating their interest in community nutrition and any relevant experience after matching with the program.

-- To prepare interns for success as entry level registered dietitian
+- To prepare graduates for success as entry level registered dietitian nutritionists

-- To prepare entry-level dietitians to value life-long learning and self-assessment in order to manage their personal and professional development
+- The program will prepare graduates to value life-long learning and self-assessment in order to manage their personal and professional development

 Outcome data is available upon request by contacting the program director: Nicole Beckwith

 Program objectives can be found in the Dietetic Internship handbook.

 Our interns work within diverse agencies listed in the Dietetic Internship handbook.